 Communication and Bus Capabilities are also available as option cards.
 These include RS232, RS485, Modbus, DeviceNet, and Profibus-DP.
 Readout values and setpoint alarm values can be controlled through the bus.
 Additionally, the meters have a feature that allows a remote computer to directly control the outputs of the meter.
-With an RS232 or RS485 card installed, it is possible to
+With an RS232 or RS485 card installed, it is possible to configure the meter using a Windows® based program.
+The configuration data can be saved to a file for later recall.

-A linear DC output signal is available as an optional card.
+A linear DC output signal is available as an optional Plug-in card.
 The card provides either 20 mA or 10 V signals.
 The output can be scaled independent of the input range and can track either the input, totalizer, max or min readings.

-Once the meters have been initially configured, the parameter list may be locked out from further modification in its entirety or only the setpoint values can be made accessible
+Once the meters have been initially configured, the parameter list may be locked out from further modification in its entirety or only the setpoint values can be made accessible.